What is the Diesel Bug and How Can You Avoid It?

 How Can You Tell if Your Fuel is Contaminated by the Diesel Bug?

 It’s important that you use clean, high-quality fuel in your vehicles to ensure their smooth operation and long lifespan.
-There are some warning signs that you may want to keep an eye on in order to prevent issues related to the diesel bug.
+Common diesel bug symptoms include:

 How Can You Prevent the Diesel Bug?